MySecret Blowfish Encryption Utility

 Syntax

-Usage: MySecret [OPTIONS] [-p password] [[-i] infile [[-o] outfile]] OPTIONS: -?|-h display this Help -e|-d force Encrypt/Decrypt -n do Not ask to confirm password -w Warn before overwriting existing outfile -2 use v2.0 algorithm (no compression) -@ use stdin/stdout pipes if in/outfile not given -L display licence conditions EXAMPLES: MySecret (=clipboard-mode, prompts for password) MySecret -p "my pass phrase" MySecret infile outfile (=file-mode) MySecret -@ infile (output to stdout) MySecret -@ -o outfile (input from stdin) MySecret -@ (input from stdin/output to stdout)
+Usage: MySecret [OPTIONS] [-p password] [[-i] infile [[-o] outfile]] OPTIONS: -e|-d force Encrypt or Decrypt -n do Not ask to confirm password -w Warn before overwriting existing outfile -@ use stdin/stdout pipes if in/outfile not given -L display Licence conditions and exit -?|-h display this Help and exit EXAMPLES: MySecret (=clipboard-mode, prompts for password) MySecret -p "my pass phrase" MySecret infile outfile (=file-mode) MySecret -@ infile (output to stdout) MySecret -@ -o outfile (input from stdin) MySecret -@ (input from stdin/output to stdout)

 Using the in-line password option